Ducks and Lions: Trauma Sensitive Resources, LLC

 For purchase - click the Book Store Tab above.

-Our research and evidence-based programs have been shown to increase attendance, improve academic outcomes, and promote resiliency in students in schools across the country.
-We can provide professional development to your staff on-site in your school or community!
+Our research and evidence-based programs have been shown to increase attendance, improve academic outcomes, and promote resilience in students in schools across the country.
+We can provide professional development to virtually or in-person!